ConvergePanelRESEARCH • VERIFY • GOVERN

 How long does video verification take?

 Typically 30–60 seconds per clip.
 Three models analyze extracted frames simultaneously, so the wait is roughly the same regardless of clip length up to 60 seconds.
+This fits within editorial breaking-news timelines.

 Can ConvergePanel prove a video is authentic?

-What if the three models disagree?
+What if the three models disagree on a verdict?

 Get started →